dymaptic/GeoBlazor/ReadMe.md

 (from https://docs.geoblazor.com/pages/gettingStarted.html)

-1. Create a new Blazor Web App (.NET 8), Blazor Server, Blazor Wasm, or Blazor Hybrid (MAUI) project.
+1. Create a new Blazor Web App, Blazor Server, Blazor Wasm, or Blazor Hybrid (MAUI) project.

-2. Add a `PackageReference` to the latest version of the `dymaptic.GeoBlazor.Core` package via your IDE's Nuget Package Manager or `dotnet add package dymaptic.GeoBlazor.Core`.
+2. Add a `PackageReference` to the latest version of the `dymaptic.GeoBlazor.Core` or `dymaptic.GeoBlazor.Pro` ([pro is a paid version with more features](pro)) package via your IDE's Nuget Package Manager or from the command line with `dotnet add package dymaptic.GeoBlazor.Core` (or `dotnet add package dymaptic.GeoBlazor.Pro`).
+For Blazor Web Apps supporting WebAssembly, add this reference to the `.Client` WebAssembly project, or a Razor Class Library where you intend to write your mapping Razor components.

-3. Get an API Key from the [ArcGIS Portal](https://developers.arcgis.com/documentation/security-and-authentication/api-key-authentication/).
-For Blazor Server, place it in your appsettings.json:
+3. Get an API Key from the [ArcGIS Location Platform](https://location.arcgis.com/).
+Place this in your `appsettings.json`, `secrets.json` (user secrets), or `environment variables`.:

    ```json
    {